Probing Quantifier Comprehension in Large Language Models: Another Example of Inverse Scaling: Proposed Evaluation of Quantifier Comprehension in LLMs

 \section{Proposed Evaluation of Quantifier Comprehension in LLMs}

 In this section, we present a more robust way of measuring quantifier comprehension in LLMs.
-Measuring quantifier comprehension in LLMs is grounded in the principle that the typical and atypical words chosen in the dataset are not unique, and hence to measure the effect of presence of quantifier in a context, we should do measurements on the same critical word.
+Measuring quantifier comprehension in LLMs in the setting defined by \citep{michaelov2022rarely} has to be grounded in the principle that the typical and atypical words chosen in the dataset are not unique, and hence to measure the effect of presence of quantifier in a context, we should do measurements on the same critical word.
 We propose two tests do this.
-First, we compare the effect \textit{most}-type and \textit{few}-type quantifiers in a context by checking the surprisal signals for a fixed critical word as we change the quantifier, instead of fixing the quantifier and changing the critical word.
-In the second test, we see how the meaning of a quantifier is incorporated and understood when a quantifier is added to a context which did not previously have a quantifier.